 To optimize inspection, the policy can be configured to block or ignore files or messages that exceed a certain size.
-To prevent the receiving end user from timing out, client comforting can be applied, which allows small portions of the payload to be sent while it is undergoing inspection.
+To prevent the receiving end user from timing out, you can apply client comforting.
+This allows small portions of the payload to be sent while it is undergoing inspection.

 Your organization deals with sensitive data on a regular basis and a data leak would significantly harm your business.
 At the same time, you wish to protect your employees from malicious content, such as viruses and phishing emails, which could be used to gain access to your network and the sensitive data on your systems.

 In this scenario, a proxy inspection policy is recommended to prioritize network security.
-We want traffic inspection to be as thorough as possible to avoid any data leaks from exiting the LAN and any malicious content from entering it.
-On this policy, we will apply the virus filter, DLP filter, Web Filter, and email filter all operating in proxy mode.
+You want traffic inspection to be as thorough as possible to avoid any data leaks from exiting the LAN and any malicious content from entering it.
+The policy would include antivirus, DLP, web, and email filters all operating in proxy mode.

-You have a corporate mail server in your domain, which is used by your employees for everyday business activities.
+You have a corporate mail server in your domain that is used by your employees for everyday business activities.
 You want to protect your employees from phishing emails and viruses.
 At the same time, you want to also protect your web servers from external attacks.

 In this scenario, a proxy inspection policy is recommended to prioritize the safety of employee emails.
-Applying the antivirus and email filter in this mode allows us to most reliably filter out any malware and spam emails received by the mail servers via SMTP or MAPI.
-The IPS sensor can be used to prevent DOS attacks on the mail servers.
+Applying the antivirus and email filter in this mode allows you to filter out any malware and spam emails received by the mail servers via SMTP or MAPI.
+An IPS sensor would be used to prevent DOS attacks on the mail servers.